-This is a pretty effective drama/thriller directed by Jack Cardiff, famed cinematographer.
+This is a pretty effective drama/thriller directed by Jack Cardiff, the famed cinematographer.
 More effective than the paid assassins in the film.
 Shot during a cold, snowy season in Montreal, the movie opens with a climactic score (over a blaring ambulance siren) yet we are only into the film’s first two minutes.
 Perhaps not that particular as it anticipates what is ahead.
-But one expects something drastic to happen at any moment but the only “excitement” is the quiet and careful deboarding of a South American president, Herbert Lom, who has been transported to Montreal for personal safety and special surgery on his potentially fatal cranial blood clot.
-Having previously survived an assassination attempt, the fire escape outside his window makes him nervous and requests a move to another room.
+One expects something drastic to happen at any moment but the only “excitement” is the quiet and careful deboarding of a South American president, Herbert Lom, who has been transported to Montreal for personal safety and special surgery on his potentially fatal cranial blood clot.
+Having previously survived an assassination attempt, the fire escape outside his window makes him nervous, and requests a move to another room.
 A nice touch in the film’s early going as who knows what goes up or down those steps all hours of the day or night.
 To help comfort him, he asks a nurse to bring him his statue of the patron saint of assassination.

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
 Todd has no interest except in fellow doctor, Betsy Drake.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.